JullesMitoura/tes-thermo/README.md

   <img src="tes_thermo/imgs/tes_thermo.png" alt="tes-thermo">
 </div>

-# Fugacity Coefficient Calculation Methods

-## Available Equations of State

-The following methods are available for calculating fugacity coefficients:

-### 1. Virial Equation of State
-- Uses the virial equation truncated at the second term
-- Employs mixing rules for the second virial coefficient
-- Suitable for moderate pressures and gas-phase calculations

-### 2. Peng-Robinson (PR) Equation of State
-- Cubic equation of state with temperature-dependent attraction parameter
-- Uses binary interaction parameters for mixture calculations
-- Good accuracy for hydrocarbon systems and wide range of conditions

-### 3. Soave-Redlich-Kwong (SRK) Equation of State
-- Modified Redlich-Kwong equation with temperature correction
-- Incorporates acentric factor correlation
-- Reliable for gas-phase and vapor-liquid equilibrium calculations

-Each method calculates the fugacity coefficient for individual components in mixtures, accounting for non-ideal behavior and intermolecular interactions.

 # TeS - Themodynamic Equilibrium Simulation

 TeS - Thermodynamic Equilibrium Simulation is an open-source software designed to optimize studies in thermodynamic equilibrium and related subjects.
 TeS is recommended for initial analyses of reactional systems.
 The current version contains the following simulation module: